Arnold I Miller

---Elizabeth Bullard (M.S. in progress; co-advised by Yurena Yanes) is investigating a Pleistocene land-snail assemblage preserved in Tenerife (Canary Islands), and whether compositional differences from present-day assemblages on the island relate to regional and global climatic changes.
+--Elizabeth Bullard (M.S.
+2016; co-advised by Yurena Yanes) investigated Pleistocene land-snail assemblage preserved in Tenerife (Canary Islands), and whether compositional differences from present-day assemblages on the island relate to regional and global climatic changes.

---Alex Wall (M.S. in progress; co-advised by Yurena Yanes) is calibrating and studying the causes of intra- and inter-island variations in the compositions of present-day land snail assemblages contained in the "coastal scrub" biome throughout the Canary Islands.
+--Alex Wall (M.S.
+2016; co-advised by Yurena Yanes) calibrated and studied the causes of intra- and inter-island variations in the compositions of present-day land snail assemblages contained in the "coastal scrub" biome throughout the Canary Islands.

 - (PI), Miller, Arnold, Epicontinental Seas Versus Shallow Ocean-Facing Settings: Mass Extinction and Diversification in Two Different Worlds?, National Aeronautics and Space Administration.
 (NNX10AQ44G), $557,306.00.
 08/04/2010 to 08/03/2015.
 Status: Active.